pranav-mallela/PLACO-Framework/README.md

 Dataset can be specified in `main()` in experiments.py

-Plots can be plotted in plot.ipynb
+Plots can be plotted in output/plots.ipynb

+All results including csvs and plots can be found in ./output